amisepa/reference_infinity/README.md

 ## Requirements
 1) Have MATLAB and EEGLAB installed
-2) Install the plugin via:
+2) Install the plugin:
-    - the EEGLAB GUI: File > Manage extensions > ref_rest_cmd
+    - EEGLAB GUI: File > Manage extensions > ref_rest_cmd

    OR

     - unzipping or cloning this Github repo into EEGLAB's "plugins" folder
-3) Import EEG data into EEGLAB and remove auxiliary electrodes (option to exclude specific electrodes from the referencing not currently available)
+4) Import EEG data into EEGLAB and remove auxiliary electrodes (option to exclude specific electrodes from the referencing not currently available)
-4) Have at least 30 electrodes to get reliable results
+5) Have at least 30 electrodes to get reliable results
-5) channel locations loaded in the EEG structure (although the plugin will import the default BEM coordinates if not already loaded)
+6) channel locations loaded in the EEG structure (although the plugin will import the default BEM coordinates if not already loaded)

 ## Usage